-I’m a Computer Science PhD student at Cornell University advised by Austin Benson and currently working with Johan Ugander and Jon Kleinberg on problems around modeling preferences and ranked-choice voting.
+I’m a Computer Science PhD student at Cornell University advised by Jon Kleinberg and currently working with Johan Ugander on problems around ranked-choice voting.
 More broadly, I’m interested in modeling and understanding human behavior (especially choices) through algorithmic and machine learning methods.
 Last summer I interned at Microsoft Research with Jennifer Neville on recommendations in networks—the summer before that, I did research on multi-organization recommendation at Microsoft with Longqi Yang and Mengting Wan.
 I’ll be returning to Microsoft next summer to work with Jennifer Neville on recommendations in networks.

 When away from my desk, I spend my time playing guitar, biking, listening to music, flying quadcopters, bouldering, and playing pool.
 I have additional interests in spaceflight, Premier League football, and Formula 1.